 Carpal tunnel syndrome is another common wrist injury that may occur from repetitive motion.
 It is a painful disorder of the hand caused by pressure on nerves that run through the wrist.
 Anything that aggravates and inflames the tendons can cause carpal tunnel syndrome, including repetitive hand movements, pregnancy and arthritis.

 After a diagnosis of wrist injury, your management plan should include physical therapy treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of an acute wrist injury or a repetitive motion injury.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of an acute wrist injury or a repetitive motion injury.